 1.6 Moving image entries that are accompanied by sound recordings whose copyright is not owned by the entrants will not be accepted as a valid entry.
 Entrants will be asked to re-submit a version that can be publicly distributed.

-1.7 The closing deadline for Competition entries to be received is 1st February in the festival Year at 12.00am (midnight).
+1.7 The closing deadline for Competition is detailed on FilmFreeway.
 The Competition Promoter accepts no responsibility for undelivered / unreadable entries.

 1.8 It is a condition of entry that the winner agrees to their name and biography being made publicly available if they win.